sonderswag/Modular-LED-HRI-/README.md

 The library is initialized using a vector of LightParameter objects.
 Each LightParameter object represents a group of LEDs along with their assigned Light Pattern behaviour.
 Currently supported Light Patterns are defined by the ActivePattern enum in LightParameter.h header.

-APIs documentation can be found in the two following header files
+APIs documentation can be found in the following header files:
  - NeoPixelCodeConverter/NeoPixelCodeConverter.h
  - LightParameter/LightParameter.h